gbabbitt/RocASAsamples/README.md

 iris_code.R – a simple introductory script showing the essential anatomy (includes data input using readtable(), column extraction using subsetting operator, proper use of assignment operator, creation of dataframe, reshaping data with library(reshape2), one-way analysis of variance(ANOVA), exporting R console to a text file using sink(), plotting with library(ggplot2), and creating multipanel plots with library(grid).

-RunMyRfromPERL.pl – a perl script demonstrating control of iris_code.R with a system call, and sending single line R commands via an open pipe.
+runMyRfromPERL.pl – a perl script demonstrating control of iris_code.R with a system call, and sending single line R commands via an open pipe.

+runMyRfromPYTHON - a python script demonostrating control of iris_code.R with the subprocess command from the os module

 A variety of multivariate stats functions are demonstrated myIRIS_MLR.r – multiple linear regression